JLuc/scribus-project-manager/README.md

 ## todo / could be done

+* automatically updates start page-numbers for all documents in project
 * more attributes checked in slacheck
 * separated config files to define
 ** the checklist